alberto139/CarND-Path-Planning-Project/README.md

 ### Generating Paths

 At every time step the car cosiders 3 possible trajectories (one for each lane).
-The cost of being in each lane is calculated in order to decide the <b>"best lane"<b>.
+The cost of being in each lane is calculated in order to decide the <b>"best lane"</b>.
 The cost function is as follows:

 \sum\limits_{i=1}^n i^2 = \frac{n(n+1)(2n+1)}{6}